frzb/coinboot/README.md

 Also verify that the network adapter you assigned this IP address on your Docker host is connected to the same L2/broadcast domain as the machines you want to boot with Coinboot.

+#### Environment variables

+You can hand over environment variables to the machines booting with Coinboot.
+Just put these variables in a file in the directoy `./conf/environment/'.

 ### Start the Coinboot container